Brandy-Landauer/Chocolate_sales_analysis_project/README.md

 # The Plotly Charts

-Here you can click and veiw the interactive charts I made!
+Here you can click and view the interactive charts I made!

 [Revenue By Seller with Hover Labels](https://brandy-landauer.github.io/Chocolate_sales_analysis_project/RevenueBySalesRep.html)